Wikibase-Stakeholder-Group/Wikibase-Stakeholder-Group.github.io/members.md

 ### Professional.Wiki

-[Professional.Wiki](https://professional.wiki/) is a collective providing consulting services and solutions on top of Mediawiki and Wikibase.
+[Wikibase Consultancy](https://wikibase.consulting/) is a collective providing consulting services and solutions on top of Wikibase.

 ---